xlzior/goats/README.md

 ### Memory Visualisation
 Debugging is made easier with our memory visualization feature, allowing users to inspect the heap memory.
-Access this feature via the built-in functions `PrintHeap` or `PrintRuntimeStack`.
+Access this feature via the built-in functions `PrintHeap`, `PrintEnvironment` or `PrintRuntimeStack`.